marine-predators-group/cams-nb/_posts/2019-09-25-Metagenomics-Annotation---P.generosa-Water-Samples-Using-DIAMOND-BLASTx-on-Mox.md

 done
 ```

 After running DIAMOND, the output files were "MEGANized" to add taxonomy/functional info to them.
 This will make them ready to open directly in MEGAN6.
+MEGANization was performed on my computer (swoose) due to the need for the MEGAN6 software to launch an X11 window (I believe this is somehow tied to a graphical user interface), which breaks the Java commands when run on Mox.
+Frustratingly, even though Java throws an exception, the exception doesn't appear to kill the program, which prevents Mox from knowing that the job has failed - it will just sit until the job times out!
+So, I didn't realize this wasn't working on Mox for a few days...

 Used the following taxonomy mapping files available from the [MEGAN6 Download Page](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html):

 - (Protein accession to NCBI-taxonomy mapping file)[http://ab.inf.uni-tuebingen.de/data/software/megan6/download/prot_acc2tax-Jul2019X1.abin.zip]